One of the key features of the best noise gate pedals is they eliminate unwanted noise while keeping your tone intact.

-The Boss NS-2, our Top Pick, continues to reign the noise gate selection.
+The Boss NS-2, our Top Pick for best noise gate pedal, continues to reign the noise gate selection.
 It’s built like a tank, it’s effective, and easy to use.
 Whether you play 80s rock or djent, it does an efficient job at eliminating unwanted noise.
 It isn’t True Bypass, but there is no tone degradation.
 The asking price is reasonable as well.
 It’s been a ‘go-to’ pedal for three decades.
 As they say – if it ain’t broke, don’t fix it.

 Mooer Noise Killer MNR1, Our Budget Pick, is a True Bypass noise-gate pedal with the smallest possible (micro) dimensions.
 Besides saving space on the pedalboard, it also sports a modest price tag.
 It may not have some of the bells and whistles, but it’s a highly capable noise gate with a full metal shell, quality circuitry, and True Bypass.